Associate Director, Audits and Inspections

 Core Competencies, Knowledge and Skill Requirements

-- Must have expert GMP, Quality, and risk management experience.
+- Must have experience in GMP, Quality, and risk management.

 - Provide leadership and oversight during Health Authority inspections.

 - Must be able to critically interpret results and determine the desirability of new or additional content to maintain the effectiveness of QMS.

 - In depth experience in inspection management activities and SME experience during audits.